Arthur Steele (SOE agent): Awards

 The Statutes of the Order of the British Empire do not allow for posthumous awards but Major General Colin Gubbins head of SOE wished Steele to be awarded an MBE and on 9 June 1945 placed in writing his wish for that to happen because at the time of the original recommendation the British authorities did not know that Steele had been killed.
 He was over-ruled and only allowed to recommend a Posthumous Mention in Despatches.
 Gubbins made recommendations for two Posthumous Mention in Despatches awards for Steele, on 15 May 1945 and on 10 July 1945 but only one was allowed through the system.

-Gubbins's nomination for Steele's "mention in depatches" on 23 August 1945 stated:
+Gubbins's nomination for Steele's "mention in despatches" on 23 August 1945 stated:

 Steele was a posthumous Mention in Despatches by the British government in the London Gazette 28 February 1946.

 Steele was also awarded a Croix de Guerre 1939-1945 avec Palme by the French government, the citation for which was issued on 16 January 1946 by L'Ordre de l'Armée.